Want to fall in love with Oaxaca as much as I did?

 - Criollo – (Google Maps) A bit out of the way for most people (it’s not in the historic center) but another popular place to visit; get the testing menu or go for breakfast

-From Puebla to Oaxaca: It takes ADO and ACC buses 4.5 to 5 hours to get from Puebla to Oaxaca and costs between MXN$444 and $623 (US$22 – $31).
+From Puebla to Oaxaca: It takes ADO and ACC buses 4.5 to 5 hours to get from Puebla to Oaxaca and costs between MXN$500 and $736 (US$30 – $44).
 This is a safe and comfortable route.
 You can read more about getting to and from Puebla in this useful guide.

-From Mexico City to Oaxaca: There are tons of busses throughout the day traversing from Mexico City to Oaxaca Juarez.
-It takes 6.5 hours and tickets usually range between MXN$506 and $750 (US$25 – $38), but you can find tickets as low as MXN$320 (US$16).
+From Mexico City to Oaxaca: There are buses leaving hourly throughout the day from Mexico City (TAPO Station – Oriente Bus Station) to Oaxaca de Juarez.
+It takes 6.5 hours and tickets usually range between MXN$876 and $1,068 (US$53 – $64), but there a promotions for as low as MXN$576 (US$35).

 From Oaxaca to Mazunte and Zipolite: I got a minibus to Mazunte (also goes to Zipolite) at Eclipse 70 (Google Maps) for MXN$300.
 Bus left at 7:15 am.
 You can also get tickets at Lineas Unidas (Google Maps)